-LEAVING CLASS/AND OR CAMPUS
+LEAVING CLASS/AND OR CAMPUS/OPENING EXTERIOR DOORS

-Leaving classes or school grounds without permission.

-Leaving classes or school grounds with permission but not checking out.
+- 1. Leaving classes or school grounds without permission. - 2.
+Leaving classes or school grounds with permission but not checking out. - 3.
+Students are not allowed to open any exterior doors at any time during the school day.